 Not Communicating with the Writer

-Freelance writers are used to working with minimal guidance, but if you have a specific vision in mind, you should certainly share that with your writer.
-You can also request that the writer check in with weekly updates or consults a style guide before starting work with you.
+Freelance writers are used to working with minimal guidance.
+However, if you have a specific vision in mind, you should certainly share that with your writer.
+You can also request that the writer check in with weekly updates or consults a style guide before starting work.
 You simply need to be clear in communicating these expectations from the start of your working relationship.
 It is also helpful to make yourself available to answer any questions that a writer may have as they complete different parts of a project.
-If your preference is email, let the writer know and be sure to reply to their emails in a timely fashion.
+If you prefer email, let the writer know and be sure to reply to their emails in a timely fashion.
 Otherwise, you might use Slack, Skype, or other messaging apps to keep in touch.

 Not Following the Writer’s Contract Terms